ArthurClemens/primer_live/doc-extra/installation.md

 ### For Phoenix.LiveView 0.20

-Add PrimerLive as a dependency in your Phoenix application's `mix.exs` by referencing the LiveView 0.20 branch:
+Add PrimerLive as a dependency in your Phoenix application's `mix.exs` by referencing the LiveView 0.20 branch.
+This branch will get updated with bug fixes and compatible improvements.

 ```
 {:primer_live, git: "https://github.com/ArthurClemens/primer_live.git", branch: "live-view-0.20"}